diskerror/Typed/README.md

 These next two classes are best thought of as namespaces of functions.
 Class design is used to activate the autoload feature of PHP.

 ## Cast
-*Cast* contains methods to return the input cast to the basic scalars or an array.
+*Cast* contains static methods to return the input cast to the basic scalars or an array.

 ## SqlStatement
 Utility class that outputs properly formatted partial SQL strings based on the input data.
+Both accept an input array, and an array where the values are the names of members to include from the first array.
+An empty array means to use all members.
-### getSqlInsert
+### toInsert
 Returns a string formatted for an SQL INSERT or UPDATE statement.
 Accepts an array where the values are the names of members to include.
 An empty array means to use all members.
-### getSqlValues
+### toValues
 Returns a string formatted for an SQL "ON DUPLICATE KEY UPDATE" statement.
-Accepts an array where the values are the names of members to include.
-An empty array means to use all members.

 # Composer
 ```